SorerBOT/K-Means-Implementation/README.md

 3. For each _cluster_, replace the _cluster_'s _centroid_ with the mean of all points in the _cluster_.

 The process is deemed complete when an entire iteration is finished, without any of the points transitioning from one _cluster_ to another.

+# DBSCAN
+README is WIP
+# How does it work?
+README is WIP